- For Early Childhood Professionals

 - Use an annual parent feedback survey, or a suggestion box, even, to give your parents an opportunity to confidentially offer feedback to you.
 Then make improvements based on the parents’ suggestions.

-Use the services of your local Resource and Referral agency Child Care Aware- to help your promote your program:
+- Use the services of your local Resource and Referral agency Child Care Aware to help you promote your program:

 - Regularly update your enrollment information, including future vacancies.